Ebury/huha/CONTRIBUTING.md

 When a PR passes all the **Quality Gates** and is merged to the `master` branch, a new version of HUHA is released automatically.

 Each time the code is merge into a remote branch the Continuous Integration process at [CircleCI](https://circleci.com/) is launched.
-This process is a CircleCI workflow called `build-test-publish-release-deploy`.
-The process can be followed through the corresponding [pipelines page](https://app.circleci.com/pipelines/github/Ebury/huha).
+This process consists of a CircleCI's workflow called `build-test-publish-release-deploy`.
+The process can be followed through its corresponding [pipelines page](https://app.circleci.com/pipelines/github/Ebury/huha).

-The workflow's steps that will be executed depend on which branch the code has been merged into.
+The workflow steps or tasks to be executed depend on which branch the code has been merged into.
 If the code was merged to the development branch the tasks to build the library (`build`) and check the tests (`test`) will be executed.
-If the code was merge to `master`, in addition to those previously mentioned, the steps that allow publishing the code in the [npm public registry](https://docs.npmjs.com/cli/v6/using-npm/registry) (`publish`), create a new GitHub release (`release`) and finally, deploy to the AWS S3 (`deploy`) will be executed.
+If the code was merge to `master`, in addition to those previously mentioned, the tasks that allow publishing the code in the [npm public registry](https://docs.npmjs.com/cli/v6/using-npm/registry) (`publish`), create a new GitHub release (`release`) and finally, deploy to our [AWS S3](https://aws.amazon.com/s3/) (`deploy`) will be executed.

 ## Reporting a problem or requesting a change